 - Contra Costa Crisis Center will provide services to prevent suicides throughout Contra Costa County by operating a nationally certified 24-hour suicide prevention hotline.
 The hotline lowers the risk of suicide by assuring 24 hour access to real time services rendered by a trained crisis counselor who not only assesses suicide and self-harm lethality and provides intervention, but links callers to numerous mental health treatment options.
 This linkage occurs via referral to culturally relevant mental health services as well as provides REAL TIME warm transfer to those services when appropriate.
 Because the hotline operates continuously regardless of time or day, all callers receive timely intervention and access to service WHEN THEY NEED IT and immediately upon their request.
 The Crisis Center's programs are implemented (including agency program and hiring policies, bylaws, etc.) in a welcoming and intentionally non-discriminatory manner.
 Much of our outreach activities and staff/volunteer training activities center around increased awareness of myriad mental health issues as well as mental health services consumer stigma reduction in effort to increase community comfort at accessing services and in referring those in need. - Key activities include: answering local calls to toll-free suicide hotlines, including a Spanish-language hotline; the Crisis Center will maintain an abandonment rate at or below national standard; assisting callers whose primary language other than English or Spanish through use of a tele-interpreter service; conducting a lethality assessment on each crisis call consistent with national standards; making follow-up calls to persons (with their consent) who are at medium to high risk of suicide with the goal of 99% one-month follow up survival rate; and training all crisis line staff and volunteers in a consistent and appropriate model consistent with AAS (American Association of Suicidology) certification.
+As a result of these
-As a result of these service activities >99% of people who call the crisis line and are assessed to be at medium to high risk of suicide will be survivors one month later; the

-Crisis Center will continuously recruit and train crisis line volunteers to a minimum pool of 25 multilingual/culturally competent individuals within the contract year; Spanish-speaking counselors will be provided 80 hours per week.

-- The Crisis Center will provide community outreach and education about how to access crisis services.
-Priority and vigorous outreach efforts are directed to underserved and hard to reach populations such as youth, elderly, isolated, persons with limited English, LGBQT, etc. and focus changes as community needs emerge and are identified. - The Crisis Center will liaison with the County Coroner to provide referrals for grieving survivors (and mitigating contagion) and for culling statistical data on deaths ruled as suicide or undetermined (as well as homicides or accidents with possibility of suicidal activity by decedent). - In Partnership with County Mental Health, the Contra Costa Crisis Center will co-chair the Countywide Suicide Prevention Committee. - b.
+- service activities >99% of people who call the crisis line and are assessed to - be at medium to high risk of suicide will be survivors one month later; the Crisis Center will continuously recruit and train crisis line volunteers to a minimum pool of 25 multilingual/culturally competent individuals within the contract year; Spanish-speaking counselors will be provided 80 hours per week. - The Crisis Center will provide community outreach and education about how to access crisis services.
+Priority and vigorous outreach efforts are directed to underserved and hard to reach populations such as youth, elderly, isolated, persons with limited English, LGBQT, etc. and focus changes as community needs emerge and are identified. - The Crisis Center will liaison with the County Coroner to provide referrals for grieving survivors (and mitigating contagion). - In Partnership with County Mental Health, the Contra Costa Crisis Center will co-chair the Countywide Suicide Prevention Committee. - b.
 Target Population: Contra Costa County residents in crisis. - c.
 Payment Limit: \$301,636 - d.
-Number served: In FY 15/16: 25,605 crisis calls were fielded. - e.
-Outcomes: - Calls were answered in both English and Spanish 12 hours each day and in English with Spanish tele-interpreter back up during late night/early morning hours 8 hours per day. - Average response time was 5 seconds and call abandonment rate was 1.9 (losing less than half of industry standard number of calls). - Lethality assessments were provided for 100% of callers rated mid to high level risk. - Delivered 14 Suicide Prevention presentations. - New volunteers trained and maintained pool of 40+ volunteers.
+Number served: In FY 16/17: 26,074 crisis calls were fielded. - e.
+Outcomes: - Calls were answered in both English and Spanish 12 hours each day and in English with Spanish tele-interpreter back up during late night/early morning hours 8 hours per day. - Average response time was 7.7 seconds and call abandonment rate was 3.5 (losing less than half of industry standard number of calls). - Lethality assessments were provided for 100% of callers rated mid to high level risk. - Responded to 12,415 calls from people in crisis, suicidal or experiencing mental health issues. - New volunteers trained and maintained pool of 40+ volunteers.